livaschar/mofsynth_adv/README.md

 1. [**mofid**](https://github.com/snurr-group/mofid): A Python library for MOF identification and characterization.

+Make sure to check [installation document](https://mofsynth-adv.readthedocs.io/en/latest/mofid_help.html) if you encounter any problems.

 ## 💻 Browser-Based MOFSynth

 Easy to use [Web version](https://mofsynth.website) of the tool.